A Resource for Immigrant and Refugee Patients at Denver Health

 - Denver Health is a safe place for patients and we protect all patient information.
 Personal information is protected by patient privacy laws and not shared with local police or Immigration and Customs Enforcement (ICE) unless legally required by valid court order or warrant.

 - Law enforcement officials are not permitted in areas of “patient treatment.”
 A warrant or court order is required to enter into patient care or treatment areas.
-Hospitals in general are public spaces, but as of March 21, 2017, were reinforced by the Department of Homeland Security as “sensitive locations,” where immigration enforcement should generally be avoided.
+Hospitals in general are public spaces, but as of September 2017, remain defined by the Department of Homeland Security as “sensitive locations,” where immigration enforcement should generally be avoided.

 - Routine medical care is important for health conditions, such as high blood pressure, diabetes and anxiety or stress-related issues.
 It is important for patient health and for the health of patient families to stay on schedule with prescription refills, vaccines and checkups.
 If patients jeopardize their health, they could be putting the safety and protection of their families at risk.